 The Company's oral and written public communications, including this document, often contain forward-looking statements that are based on current expectations, estimates, forecasts and projections about the Company's business, the industry, regulatory and economic environments in which it operates, and includes beliefs and assumptions made by the management of the Company.
-Such statements include, but are not limited to, statements regarding: the Company's transmission and distribution rate applications including the JRAP and its proposed investment plan, resulting and related decisions including the DTA Implementation Decision, as well as resulting rates, recovery and expected impacts and timing; expected timing of the Company's update to its transmission and distribution rate base and revenue requirements; expectations about the Company's liquidity and capital resources and operational requirements; sustainability goals; the Operating Credit Facilities; expectations regarding the Company's financing activities; the Company's maturing debt; the Company's ongoing and planned projects, initiatives and expected capital investments, including expected results, costs and in-service and completion dates; contractual obligations and other commercial commitments; collective bargaining and expectations regarding the ratification of collective agreements with the PWU and the ability to negotiate renewal collective agreements; expectations regarding the Ministry of Energy's consultation; expectations regarding the Waasigan Transmission Line project; future pension contributions; non-GAAP financial measures; internal controls over financial reporting and disclosure; and the MTN Program.
+Such statements include, but are not limited to, statements regarding: the Company's transmission and distribution rate applications including the JRAP and its proposed investment plan, resulting and related decisions including the DTA Implementation Decision, as well as resulting rates, recovery and expected impacts and timing; expected timing of the Company's update to its transmission and distribution rate base and revenue requirements; expectations about the Company's liquidity and capital resources and operational requirements; sustainability goals; the Operating Credit Facilities; expectations regarding the Company's financing activities; the Company's maturing debt; the Company's ongoing and planned projects, initiatives and expected capital investments, including expected results, costs and in-service and completion dates; contractual obligations and other commercial commitments; the number of Hydro One common shares issuable in connection with outstanding awards under the share grant plans; collective bargaining and expectations regarding the ratification of collective agreements with the PWU and the ability to negotiate renewal collective agreements; expectations regarding the Ministry of Energy's consultation; expectations regarding the Waasigan Transmission Line project; future pension contributions; dividends; non-GAAP financial measures; internal controls over financial reporting and disclosure; the MTN Program; the Universal Base Shelf Prospectus; and the US Debt Shelf Prospectus.
 Words such as "expect", "anticipate", "intend", "attempt", "may", "plan", "will", "would", "believe", "seek", "estimate", "goal", "aim", "target", and variations of such words and similar expressions are intended to identify such forward-looking statements.
 These statements are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
 Therefore, actual outcomes and results may differ materially from what is expressed, implied or forecasted in such forward-looking statements.
 Hydro One does not intend, and it disclaims any obligation, to update any forward-looking statements, except as required by law.